Skip to Main Content

 The Australian Guide to Legal Citation is a referencing style for legal citations that consists of:

-This UWA guide is NOT exhaustive.
-It simply lists examples for a few common reference types, focusing on Australian materials.
-Need more?
-Consult the full AGLC (4th edition) manual online
+Please note that this UWA Library Guide is NOT exhaustive.
+It simply lists examples of the most common reference types, focusing on Australian materials.
+Need more information?
+Can't find an example for a source you want to cite?
+Consult the full AGLC4 manual online.

 Important!
 What to do if your source doesn’t match any the available templates:

-See page xi of the manual: “It may be helpful to analogise with existing rules, However, there is often no single correct way to cite a source and it will be a matter of judgment as to which rule to adhere to.
+See page xi of the manual: “It may be helpful to analogise with existing rules.
+However, there is often no single correct way to cite a source and it will be a matter of judgment as to which rule to adhere to.
 As long as you are clear and consistent, you cannot go wrong.”
 In other words, find the reference type that most closely matches your source and adapt it according to the general AGLC rules.
+Put differently, find the best fit!

 Referencing or citing your sources is an important part of academic writing.
 It lets you: